schollz/find3/doc/cli-scanner.md

 ## Install

 There are two ways to install - with Docker, or natively on Linux.
 If you are using OS X / Windows, I suggest to use Docker.
+If you are using a Raspberry Pi, I suggest to [install natively](#install-natively).
 Some of the instructions (namely getting WiFi RSSI values) are specific to the Ubuntu OS.

 ### Install with Docker